permoK/tradingJournal/AUTH_SETUP.md

 1. Go to [supabase.com](https://supabase.com) and sign in
 2. Click "New Project"
 3. Choose your organization
-4. Enter a project name (e.g., "deriv-progress-tracker")
+4. Enter a project name (e.g., "tradeflow-app")
 5. Enter a database password
 6. Choose a region close to your users
 7. Click "Create new project"